AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/adobe-sign-modules.md

   </tr>
   <tr>
    <td role="rowheader">Vaulting info</td>
-   <td>If your account is set up for document vaulting and the option to enable per agreement, you can enable this option to vault this agreement.</td>
+   <td>If your account is set up for document vaulting and the option to [!UICONTROL enable per agreement], you can enable this option to vault this agreement.</td>
   </tr>
  </tbody>
 </table>